Skip to main content

 UniFi Cloud Gateway Fiber Review: 10G Gateway for Multi-Gig Fiber Networks

-The UniFi Cloud Gateway Fiber packs 5 Gbps IDS/IPS, three 10G ports, and NVMe storage into a $279 desktop form factor.
-Here's how it performs — and who it's actually for.
+The UniFi Cloud Gateway Fiber packs 5 Gbps IDS/IPS, three 10G ports, and NVMe storage into a $279 desktop form factor — reviewed with deployment context and compared to UDR7, UCG Max, and UDM-Pro.

 Nandor Katai